-During the financial year the following performance rights over ordinary shares in the Company were exercised by key management personnel (no options were exercised).
-No key management personnel exercised options or performance rights during the 2015 year.
+During the financial year, the following options and performance rights over ordinary shares in the Company were exercised by key management personnel.

 Dr C.S.
 Goldschmidt C.D.
-Wilks Performance rights issued in November 2011 as remuneration for periods to 30 June 2014 (having vested after satisfying challenging performance conditions which caused 58% of the total rights issued to be forfeited) with a nil exercise price 39,685 9,842 Performance rights issued in November 2011 as remuneration for periods to 30 June 2015 (having vested after satisfying challenging performance conditions which caused 50% of the total rights issued to be forfeited) with a nil exercise price 47,244 23,622 Total intrinsic value of the rights at the date of exercise \$1,724,766 \$862,373

-(ii) Performance related components of remuneration
+Wilks 2017 Options issued in November 2011 as remuneration for periods to 30 June 2014 (having vested after satisfying challenging performance conditions which caused 56.4% of the total options issued to be forfeited), with a \$11.43 exercise price 389,605 194,801 Performance rights issued in November 2011 as remuneration for periods to 30 June 2016 (having vested after satisfying challenging performance conditions which caused 65% of the total rights issued to be forfeited), with a nil exercise price 44,094 22,047 2017 Total intrinsic value of options and rights at the date of exercise \$5,478,239 \$2,838,451 2016 Performance rights issued in November 2011 as remuneration for periods to 30 June 2014 (having vested after satisfying challenging performance conditions which caused 58% of the total rights issued to be forfeited), with a nil exercise price 39,685 19,842 Performance rights issued in November 2011 as remuneration for periods to 30 June 2015 (having vested after satisfying challenging performance conditions which caused 50% of the total rights issued to be forfeited), with a nil exercise price 47,244 23,622 2016 Total intrinsic value of options and rights at the date of exercise \$1,724,766 \$862,373 ii) Performance-related components of remuneration

-Cash bonuses, options and performance rights over unissued ordinary shares of Sonic Healthcare Limited are performance related components of Dr C.S.
+Cash bonuses, options and performance rights over unissued ordinary shares of Sonic Healthcare Limited are performancerelated components of Dr C.S.
 Goldschmidt's and C.D.
 Wilks' remuneration.
-In aggregate, these components made up 49% of Dr C.S.
-Goldschmidt's remuneration for the 12 months to 30 June 2016 (2015: 32%), and 47% of C.D.
-Wilks' remuneration for the 12 months to 30 June 2016 (2015: 31%).
-Within these components, the calculated value of options and performance rights over unissued ordinary shares in Sonic Healthcare Limited accounted for 4% of Dr C.S.
-Goldschmidt's remuneration for the 12 months to 30 June 2016 (2015: 11%) and 1% of C.D.
-Wilks' remuneration for the 12 months to 30 June 2016 (2015: 10%).
-Dr P.J.
-Dubois' remuneration in 2015 included cash bonuses as performance related components.
-These components made up 19% of Dr P.J.
-Dubois' remuneration for the 12 months to 30 June 2015.
+In aggregate, these components made up 58% of Dr C.S.
+Goldschmidt's remuneration for the 12 months to 30 June 2017 (2016: 49%), and 58% of C.D.
+Wilks' remuneration for the 12 months to 30 June 2017 (2016: 47%).
+Within these components, the calculated value of options and performance rights over unissued ordinary shares in Sonic Healthcare Limited accounted for 13% of Dr C.S.
+Goldschmidt's remuneration for the 12 months to 30 June 2017 (2016: 4%), and 13% of C.D.
+Wilks' remuneration for the 12 months to 30 June 2017 (2016: 1%).

-The total value for remuneration disclosure purposes (to be allocated over the three year vesting period) of the options and performance rights that were issued in 2016 as part of remuneration was \$1,651,775 for Dr C.S.
-Goldschmidt and \$658,400 for C.D.
+The total value for remuneration disclosure purposes (to be allocated over the three-year vesting period) of the options and performance rights that were issued in 2017 as part of remuneration was \$1,970,614 for Dr C.S.
+Goldschmidt and \$875,465 for C.D.
 Wilks.

-(d) Service agreements
+d) Service agreements

 None of the key management personnel of Sonic Healthcare Limited has a service contract.
-Rather the terms and entitlements of employment are governed by applicable employment laws.
+Rather, the terms and entitlements of employment are governed by applicable employment laws.